FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/3-assessment_content.md

 | **FRSM-16** | Does the software metadata record include licensing information? |
 | **FRSM-17** | Does the software include provenance information that describe the development of the software? |

-3. Use an automated tool to assess the software FAIRness
+3. (if time) Use an automated tool to assess the software FAIRness
     - Although there are FAIR assessment tools for data, few are currently available for assessing software.
     - Some examples of FAIR assessment tools for software that you can try include:
        - [FAIR Software Checklist](https://fairsoftwarechecklist.net/): this is a web checklist that asks you 15 questions about your software.
 This is similar to the FAIR-IMPACT metrics.
        - F-UJI: web version designed for data, though can be used for software.
 A software specific set of metrics is being implemented.
        - howfairis: Python tool that needs to be installed on your computer.
 Doesn't directly assess against the FAIR for research software principles.

-5. Compare the results from both approaches
+4. Compare the results from both approaches
     - discuss any problems or doubts during the process
     - what metrics did you find most useful to consider?
     - what metrics did you find hardest to check?
     - what metrics would you change to be more useful for your community / discipline?

-6. Prepare for retrospective
+5. Prepare for retrospective
     - what are your main impressions of this activities in 2-3 sentences
     - choose a group representatives that will share these impressions with the rest of the workshop participants